Gob7/SpeechProcessing/kMeans/kMeans/ReadMe.txt

 			The first K = 8 vectors from the universe are selected as initial centroids.

 	(III) Clustering Iterations (kMeansClustering)
-			a) Performs one iteration of K-means clustering:
+			a.
+Performs one iteration of K-means clustering:
 				For each vector vector[i], compute its Tokhura’s distance to each centroid: dist = Σ WEIGHTS[k] * (codebook[j][k] - vector[i][k])²

-			b) Assign vector to the nearest cluster.
+			b.
+Assign vector to the nearest cluster.

-			c) Update:
+			c.
+Update:
 				centroid[j] ← sum of all vectors in cluster j freq[j] ← number of vectors in cluster j distance[j] ← average cluster distortion

-			d) Update new codebook:
+			d.
+Update new codebook:
 				codebook[j][k] = centroid[j][k] / freq[j]

-			e) Compute total distortion across all clusters.
+			e.
+Compute total distortion across all clusters.

 	(IV) Convergence
 			Iteratively call kMeansClustering() until: